yukta12/Wall-Gallery/README.md

                 columns: 3,
                 gutter : 0,
             },
-//Desktops with min size of 992px and further needs 3 columns to be displayed
+//Desktops with size of 992px-1200px needs 3 columns to be displayed
             992:{
                 columns: 3,
                 gutter : 0,